|Weight:||Spot Price:||Buy Price:|

 How to buy Canadian Gold Maple Leaf Coins?

-Buying Gold Maples is an easy and simple process.
+Buying Canadian Maple Leaf gold coin is an easy and simple process.
 You can buy them online for Delivery or Storage using the BUY button or you can call our office to place your order over the phone.

 We sell Gold Maples and all major bullion bar and coin products and you can pay by bank wire, by credit card or by debit card.